crate/cratedb-guide/docs/integrate/terraform/usage.md

 ## Teardown

 :::{caution}
-This tutorial creates billable AWS resources.
+The next steps will create billable AWS resources.
 Destroy the stack when finished to avoid ongoing costs.
 :::